tax

 Conversation Using the Word Tax

-The following conversation takes place at an office between coworkers.
-It shows how the word tax is used in everyday English when people talk about money, deadlines, and simple responsibilities.
+The following conversation takes place between two coworkers discussing finances near the end of the year.
+It shows how the word tax is used naturally in everyday conversation about work and responsibilities.

-David: Have you finished your tax form yet?
+Brian: Have you finished your tax paperwork yet?

 Phrases Containing the Word Tax

-The phrases below show how the word tax is often used when talking about money, government rules, and everyday financial life.
+The phrases below show how the word tax is commonly used when talking about money, government rules, work, and everyday financial situations.

 Income tax